 This comes to the point I want to develop.
 Industry experience reveals very obvious inadequacies of the medium of digital modeling itself, and yet the response always is to ignore the inadequacies, fail to address them appropriately, blame someone/thing else, double down on bullheadedness, and latch on to the next shiny object that this time is going to justify and validate the inadequate.

 Very macho indeed.

 All things in this world have both scope and limits.
 Digital modeling is no exception.
 It’s scope (the extent of what it is and can be) is vast and highly valuable.
 But it has also, like all things, limits.
 The limits of modeling are both real, and very substantial.
 They need to be addressed, unless an endless crawl through the mud is the desired goal and reward.

-I discuss in detail both the scope, and the limits, of both the medium of drawing and the medium of modeling in Chapter 2 of my book, Tangerine Media Innovation Spec 2018.
+I discuss in detail both the scope, and the limits, of both the medium of drawing and the medium of modeling in Chapter 2 of Tangerine Media Innovation Spec 2018.
 The book is free — read it here on Apple Books or here as PDF.
+(See updated 2021 version download links below).
 May I humbly suggest that the book is worthwhile reading?
 It should be of interest to practitioners and software developers alike.
 Likewise for Chapter 3, which is a specification for software developers.
 It specifies (I will be proven right on this eventually) the future of digital media.
 Any software company interested can read this and pioneer the future of media itself starting from the ideas and instructions I develop in the book.